Rush0415/web102-change-calculator/README.md

 # web102-change-calculator

-this device will help calculate change with exact amount of dollars, quarters,dimes and pennies.
+this device will help calculate change with exact amount of dollars, quarters,dimes,nickels and pennies.